Summer Study Abroad in Germany

 The price includes tuition, books, and a private room.
 Some locations have double rooms available for a reduced price.
 See Prof. Gabi Eichmanns for specifics.

 NOTE: Prices are subject to change according to the value of the US Dollar

-On the day of students arrival at the Goethe Institute, they are tested and placed into the proper class, receive their room assignment, and are given their housing assignments.
+On the day of arrival at the Goethe Institute, students are tested and placed into the proper class, receive their room assignment, and are given their housing assignments.
 No classes are held on arrival day.